More importantly, how to reverse it!

 Who’s at fault?
 Certainly not you!

-- The fault lies with the medical fraternity who should have informed you of how you can control your symptoms or even reverse your condition and not be so keen to use toxic drugs in favour of natural remedies.
+- The fault lies with the medical fraternity.
+They should have informed you of how you can control your symptoms or even reverse your condition.
+An efficient natural remedy should be used rather than a toxic drug.

-- More fault lies with the food manufacturers who produce such junk as to make us sick by causing addictions to junk foods, sugars and sodas, putting us and our children’s future health in peril.
+- More fault lies with the food manufacturers.
+They produce the junk food which makes us sick and causes addictions to processed products, sugars and sodas.
+This puts us and our children’s future health in peril.

-- The media can also take the blame for filtering out advertising and programs that may be detrimental to Big Pharma and educate the viewer.
-What’s worse, is publicising material given to them by Big Pharma which is often propaganda, for example, the efficacy of the flu shot.
+- The media can also take the blame.
+They filter out advertising and programs that may be detrimental to Big Pharma’s profits.
+This misinformation does not educate the viewer, it just misleads them.
+What’s worse, is publicising material given to them by Big Pharma which is often propaganda.
+An example is the efficacy of the flu shot.

-- But the buck stops at the government who should be regulating all these companies for the sake of their electorate’s wellbeing.
-But the government is too weak and driven and controlled by lobbyists and finance.
+- But the buck stops at the government.
+The government should be regulating all these companies for the sake of their electorate’s wellbeing.
+But the government is too weak, tempted by industry incentives and driven and controlled by lobbyists and finance.

 Your medic already has the template for treating your diabetes and he has no reason to change that dogma.
 Big Pharma would certainly take a dim view of it if your doctor stopped prescribing their drugs!
 But could the reason you have this disease be because of a simple deficiency?
 Let’s look at the evidence.